nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-1 december 2024,
+28 december 2024,

-We've recently welcomed a new member to our home: Mangostine (Măng Cụt) - ridgeback Phu Quoc dog.
-It's a joy to have Nahu and Mangostine to be around, in and under the desk.
+We've welcomed a new member to our home in November 2024: Mangostine (Măng Cụt) - a ridgeback Phu Quoc dog.
+He's growing so fast.

 ### Learning chinese